-Thirteen surveys were carried out in the April 2002 to April 2003 survey period and 53 have been carried out since the study commenced in December 1998.
-Water levels varied greatly across the year and between years, with levels tending to be higher in winter than at other times of the year, with slightly more low tide surveys in 2001/2002 and 2002/2003 than earlier years.
+Eleven surveys were carried out in the May 2003 to April 2004 survey period and 64 have been carried out since the study commenced in December 1998.
+Water levels varied greatly across the year and between years, with levels tending to be higher in winter than at other times of the year, with slightly more low tide surveys in 2001/2002, 2002/2003 and 2003/2004 than earlier years.
 Although this difference was slight, mean weakly tide levels were consistently lower in spring/summer on 2001/2002 and 2002/2003 than earlier in the study.

 Sixty waterbird species have been recorded since the study began, with 46 to 48 observed annually.
-The number of species has therefore been very consistent, but the annual minimum number of waterbirds to use the area has ranged from 5,079 (2001/2002) to 13,551 (2002/2003).
-The high numbers present in 2002/2003 was due to an influx of species such as the Black Swan, some ducks and the Banded Stilt from ephemeral inland wetlands, and to high counts of some migratory plovers and sandpipers.
-Herons and allies also increased in abundance, probably due to birds moving to coastal sites, but gulls and terns have declined.
+The number of species has therefore been very consistent, but the annual minimum number of waterbirds to use the area has ranged from 5,079 (2001/2002) to 15,221 (2003/2004).
+The high numbers present in 2003/2004 was due to high counts of some migratory plovers and sandpipers.
+Gulls and Terns were also abundant in 2003/2004.
 Counts of all waterbird guilds tended to be highest in spring and summer.

-The high counts in 2002/2003 may have been influenced by external factors, such as breeding success of migratory shorebirds in northern Asia and the availability of inland wetlands, but low tide levels in 2002/2003 contributed to the suitability of the study area for many species.
+The high counts in 2003/2004 may have been influenced by external factors, such as breeding success of migratory shorebirds in northern Asia and the availability of inland wetlands, but low tide levels in 2002/2003 contributed to the suitability of the study area for many species.
 Persistent high tide levels, especially in summer 1999/2000 and 2000/2001, limited available habitat for wading species in those years.
 Extensive mudflats are exposed on the adjacent estuary when the tide falls below about 0.45m (Dept of Planning and Infrastructure height datum) and wading species of waterbirds appear to rely on these mudflats.
-However, when tides vary, rather than being persistently high, samphire marshes of Creery Island (Zone 1) and close to the Mariners' Cove development (Zone 1) provide alternative shallows and damp mud during high tide.
+However, when tides vary, rather than being persistently high, samphire marshes of Creery Island (Zone 1) and close to the

+Mariners' Cove development (Zone 1) provide alternative shallows and damp mud during high tide.
 Waterbirds use different parts of the area depending on the water level on a daily or weekly basis, but numbers are suppressed for long periods if low tides do not occur to make the estuarine shallows and mudflats accessible.

-Four species, the Curlew Sandpiper, Banded Stilt, Pacific Golden Plover and Grey Plover, were significantly less abundant in summer surveys from 1998 to 2002 compared with RAOU summer surveys from 1982 to 1988.
-In 2002/2003, however, counts of these species were generally high, apparently in response to low tide levels and the influx of birds from inland wetlands.
-As a result, no significant differences were found between mean summer counts in 2002/2003 compared with data collected in 1982-1988.
+Four species, the Curlew Sandpiper, Banded Stilt, Pacific Golden Plover and Grey Plover, were significantly less abundant in summer surveys from 1998 to 2002 compared with RAOU summer surveys from 1982 to 1988, but in 2002/2003 and 2003/2004, number of all but the Grey Plover were comparable with those of the 1980s.
+This pattern since 1998, with low counts of many species until recent years, appears to be in response to high water levels on the estuary in the first few years of the study and to the availability of inland wetlands in the same period, followed by low tide levels and an influx of birds from inland wetlands as these dried out during 2002.
 This suggests that there has been no long-term impact upon the abundance of these species on the Creery Wetlands due to Mariners' Cove or to the construction of the Dawesville Channel, as has previously been suggested.
-However, the variability around some mean values was considerable and this may have masked some differences, particularly with the Curlew Sandpiper and Grey Plover.
+However, the variability around some mean values was considerable and this may have masked some differences, particularly with the Grey Plover.